-Thanksgiving has always been my favorite holiday.
+Thanksgiving has always been one of our favorite holidays.
+Why?
 It brings about warm feelings, and of course, much celebration.
-I adore spending time with my family, enjoying great food, wine, and especially the company of friends.
+The best part is spending time with family, enjoying great food, wine, and especially the company of friends.
 When Friendsgiving became a thing, it felt like hitting the jackpot!
-The same warm, comforting celebration, but with my closest friends whom I consider my extended family.
+The same warm, comforting celebration, but with your closest friends.
+It just doesn’t get better than that.

-I’m excited to share a few of my favorite recipes with you today, along with my recommendations for the ultimate Traveling Vineyard wine pairings, from start to finish.
+We’ve gathered a few of our favorite recipes for your Friendsgiving celebration, along with our recommendations for the ultimate Traveling Vineyard wine pairings, from start to finish.

 A Warm Welcome with Cranberry Recipes and Wine

 Every celebration should begin with small bites for nibbling, and the perfect wine to sip while saying your hellos, and mingling.
-As much as I personally love pumpkin flavors, the Massachusetts native in me always includes cranberry flavors in my Friendsgiving menus.
+As much as we love pumpkin flavors, you can’t miss including cranberry flavors in your Friendsgiving menus.
 There is so much one can do with cranberries and pairing that fruit flavor with wine is truly fun and exciting.

-I particularly enjoy having cheese selections to nosh on, but one that is a bit more eclectic than a simple cheese plate.
 Cranberry Pecan Mini Goat Cheese Balls are full of flavor and texture and would truly pair with almost any wine you pour in your glass.
 The goat cheese, which is highly acidic, will smooth even the sharpest white wines, the pecans are a beautiful pairing with off-dry and semi-dry whites, and the cranberries complement the tart red fruit notes of many red wines, whether lighter-bodied or fuller-bodied.
-I would reach for our Steeple Street Chardonnay, Calamity Sue Riesling, and 5 String Partner’s Reserve Petite Sirah, respectively.
+Try with our Steeple Street Chardonnay, Hotsy Totsy White Blend, and 5 String Partner’s Reserve Petite Sirah, respectively.

 Host a free in-home wine tasting with a Traveling Vineyard Wine Guide who will educate you and your guests on tasting and pairing wine five free wines selected for you.

 Perhaps you prefer the warm creaminess of baked brie.
 An alternative option would be Baked Stuffed Brie with Cranberries and Walnuts.
-Pair this crowd pleaser with a more sophisticated white like our Fil Dore Pinot Gris, an off-dry white like our Hoot White Blend, or our medium-bodied, Gold-rated red, Activist Syrah.
+Pair this crowd pleaser with a more sophisticated white like our Chiacchierone Catarratto, an off-dry white like our Hoot White Blend, or our medium-bodied, Gold-rated red, Activist Syrah.

-I am a huge fan of cocktail meatballs, and one of my favorite styles combines the sweetness and tartness of cranberry sauce with the spicy kick of chili sauce.
+If you’re a huge fan of cocktail meatballs, one of the best styles combines the sweetness and tartness of cranberry sauce with the spicy kick of chili sauce.
 We all know sweet loves heat, and Cranberry Cocktail Meatballs would pair perfectly with a semi-sweet glass of celebratory bubbly, such as our Fissata Blonde, a Muscat blend with a touch of effervescence.

 And a Savory Side (Dish) of Fun

 Side dishes can be extremely fun and unique, and at a potluck celebration this allows each guest to get creative.
-I love stuffing with a little something special, like Sausage, Apple, and Walnut Stuffing, which is one of my all-time favorites.
+We recommend stuffing with a little something special, like Sausage, Apple, and Walnut Stuffing.
 The protein portion of the dinner doesn’t need to begin and end with turkey.
-The savory sausage, tangy apple, and nuttiness of the walnuts in this recipe make this dish a great partner for a wide spectrum of wine styles, depending on your preference for white or red.
-Our Peekaboo Chardonnay will wow your white wine lovers, and our Silver-rated Ignia Portuguese Red will more than satisfy your red wine loyalists.
+The savory sausage, tangy apple, and nuttiness of the walnuts in this recipe make this dish a great partner for a wide spectrum of wine styles.
+Our Peekaboo Chardonnay will wow your white wine lovers, and our Flores De Beco Alentejo Red will satisfy your red wine loyalists.

-My Friendsgiving would not be complete without a batch of buttery Spoon Bread Casserole on the table.
-It’s another side dish I crave all year long.
+Friendsgiving would not be complete without a batch of buttery Spoon Bread Casserole on the table.
+It’s another side dish to crave all year long.
 This dish is incredibly simple to make and offers all the comfort of cornbread, but with a richer, creamier, more buttery flavor.
-It shines with any Chardonnay, and I’d reach for either our Steeple Street or Peekaboo, but our fall favorite Pebble Viognier or our new, sophisticated Fil Doré Pinot Gris would be welcome pairings that wine drinkers will cling to even after that last bite.
-A selection of reds would also work wonderfully, particularly our OJA!
-Monastrell/Syrah, jammy Bailando Malbec from Argentina.
+It shines with any Chardonnay.
+Reach for either our Steeple Street or Peekaboo, or our fall favorite La Screaming Goat Gewürztraminer.
+Don’t forget our new, sophisticated Chiacchierone Catarratto.
+Either wine would be welcome pairings that wine drinkers will cling to even after that last bite.
+A selection of reds would also work wonderfully, particularly our Moto Rouge Petit Verdot, or our smooth Woodvale Estates Merlot from Washington.

 Wine holds more memories than any other